kataw/kataw/README.md

 **Note** None of these files are not completely up to date with my private code and will not be improved further.

 I use this AST in my private project that includes all the bullet point above.

+## CST

+This AST supports what I choose to call a "hybrid AST".
+It's contains enough info to give you a perfect pretty printing.

+The CST info is enabled through the `nodeFlags`.

 ## Contribution